-On this day in 1864, the first Union inmates begin arriving at Andersonville prison, which was still under construction in southern Georgia.
+On February 27, 1864, the first Union inmates begin arriving at Andersonville prison, which was still under construction in southern Georgia.
 Andersonville became synonymous with death as nearly a quarter of its inmates died in captivity.
 Henry Wirz, who ran Andersonville, was executed after the war for the brutality and mistreatment committed under his command.

 Andersonville was built to hold 10,000 men, but within six months more than three times that number were incarcerated there.
 The creek banks eroded to create a swamp, which occupied a significant portion of the compound.
 Rations were inadequate, and at times half of the population was reported ill.
 Some guards brutalized the inmates and there was violence between factions of prisoners.